KevinTjon/Suika-Mobile/README.md

 # Suika-Mobile
-A mobile port of the nintendo switch game Suika
+A small project where I try to recreate the nintendo switch game Suika on the Unity Engine for mobile Development.
+I have tested and played the game using UnityRemote during debugging, but have not been sucessful in porting it into android.